tableau/connector-plugin-sdk/docs/dialect.md

 A Tableau Dialect Definition file (.tdd) maps Tableau's query language to a database’s SQL.
 This is an XML file with a .tdd filename extension, and is one of the main components of a Tableau connector.

-YOu should create a dialect definition file whenever you need to make changes to an existing Tableau dialect or define an entirely new dialect.
+You should create a dialect definition file whenever you need to make changes to an existing Tableau dialect or define an entirely new dialect.
 If your connector uses the same SQL dialect as the connector it’s based on, such as PostgreSQL, then a new  TDD file isn't necessary.

 ## Create a TDD file